lnnrtwttkhn/highspeed-fmriprep/README.md

 - `/code` contains all project-specific code with sub-directories `/docs` for project-specific documentation and `/fmriprep` for the code relevant to run `fMRIPrep` on the input `/bids` dataset
 - `/bids` contains the defaced BIDS-converted MRI dataset as an input to fMRIPrep and is included as an independent sub-datatset
 - `/tools` contains the relevant fMRIPrep container and the necessary Freesurfer license file in the `fmriprep` sub-directory.
-- `/logs` and `/work` are empty directories (held in place by `.gitkeep` file) and contain log files and the (huge) working directory ouput that fMRIPrep produced.
+- `/logs` and `/work` are empty directories (held in place by `.gitkeep` files) and contain log files and the (huge) working directory ouput that fMRIPrep produced.
 They are populated during the execution of `highspeed-fmriprep-cluster.sh` but not committed to this repo because they will not be used further downstream in the analyses.

 ## Citation